Tp-Note - Markup enhanced granular note-taking

 Building on Windows and macOS

-Build the full-featured version with:
+Build the full-featured version2 with:

 cargo install tpnote